-Regular formal updates are provided to shareholders and are available on the Group's website.
-During 2021, these included Trading Updates, the Half-Yearly Financial Report, and the Annual Report and Financial Statements together with investor presentations.
-Irish Continental Group's website, www.icg.ie, also provides access to other corporate and financial information, including all regulatory announcements and a link to the current ICG Unit price.
+Apart from the direct engagement described above, regular formal updates are provided to shareholders and are available on the Group's website.
+During 2022, these include, the 2021 Annual Report and Financial Statements, the 2022 Half-Yearly Financial Report, Trading Updates together with investor presentations.
+ICG's website, www.icg.ie, also provides access to other corporate and financial information, including all regulatory announcements and a link to the current ICG Unit price.